tadwhitaker/Security_Engineer_Interview_Questions/README.md

 Security is difficult to get your arms around, much less your brain.
 I sorted the questions into logical topic groups, though.
 I'm also answering the questions periodically at https://medium.com/@theporkskewer.

+There's also a blog post about how these questions arose from imposter syndrome: https://theporkskewer.medium.com/beginners-mind-vs-imposter-syndrome-996c6a2d2ffa

 And please, send me changes/additions/etc.